canonical/ubuntu-pro-client/dev-docs/explanations/translations.md

 That makes language packs unsuitable for providing and updating translations for Ubuntu Pro Client.

 In addition, Ubuntu Pro Client includes lots of language with potential commercial and contractual implications related to Canonical's Ubuntu Pro offering.
-That means we need to maintain tight control over the language used in all messages.
+That means Canonical must be both careful and specific about the language used in all messages to ensure that we do not provide misleading or incorrect information.

 ## How are translations delivered and updated?